garry-cotton/CleanDataAssignment/code_book.md

 A brief description of each of the features found in the Features column can be found below.
 Each feature can be broken down by a prefix, name and suffix.
 We first document the meaning of the prefixes and suffixes used and then go onto the basic feature names:

-Features were recorded over time intervals of 50Hz but also then subjected to a FFT (Fast Fourier Transform).
+Features were recorded over time intervals of 50Hz.
+Additional features were created by applying a subsequent FFT (Fast Fourier Transform).

 | Prefix  | Description
 |---      |---